top of page

-I have been through all sorts of businesses to discover my passion
+He has been through all sorts of businesses to discover his passion

 • A chemical factory